janl/waaa/for_speakers/excuses-excuses.md

 You can only win a speaker slot if you enter the competition.
 If you were previously waiting for an invitation to speak: THIS IS YOUR INVITATION.
 SUBMIT YOUR TALK PROPOSAL TODAY.

-Here is why you won’t, and why your reasons aren’t valid:
+Here is why you won’t, and why those reasons aren’t valid:

 ##1.
 You think "I have nothing to talk about"